John J. Coit: Death

 Coit died in an accident in the morning of 21 September 1910 at the age of 35, when the locomotive No 500, with which he pulled a work train, derailed on the main line of the Panama Canal Railway from Gatún to Culebra after colliding with a cow.
 The locomotive derailed approximately 60 m in front of bridge No 47 near Mamei and tipped over onto the adjacent track, which ran towards the south.
 Coit died immediately at the scene of the accident and his West Indian fireman was seriously injured.
 The tipped-over locomotive was removed from the tracks to allow other trains to pass.

 As Coit was not married, his sister, C.J.
 Stanton, 418 Solano Avenue, Los Angeles, was the next of kin.
-His miniature railway locomotive was later used by the Urbita Lake Railway and is still being used on the Billy Jones Wildcat Railroad.
+Three of his miniature locomotives are known to survive today.
+Venice Railway No. 1 and Eastlake Park No. 1903 are with private owners, while Venice Railway No. 2 operates at the Billy Jones Wildcat Railroad in Los Gatos, California.